vinicius-m1/ytdlpToFTP/README.md

-# Script to automatically upload videos downloaded by yt-dlp ftp server.
+# Script to automatically upload videos downloaded by yt-dlp to a ftp server.

 ### **Ambient**